Sozialistische Arbeiter-Zeitung: Foundation

-The first issue of SAZ was published on October 21, 1931.
+The first issue of SAZ was published on 21 October 1931.
 The decision to launch a daily newspaper for the party had been taken at the founding conference of SAPD.
 The newspaper initially published from Breslau (present-day Wrocław).
-During this period it consisted only of 4 pages, and despite of the label 'central organ' it was effectively a local Breslau publication of low quality.
+During this period it consisted only of 4 pages, and despite the label 'central organ' it was effectively a local Breslau publication of low quality.
 It carried the by-line 'Daily Newspaper of the Socialist Workers Party of Germany'.
 Max Richard Kleineibst was the founding editor-in-chief of SAZ.
 Kleineibst had previously been the editor of the Social Democratic organ in Löbau, Volkszeitung für die Oberlausitz.

 Move to Berlin

-On November 1, 1931, the newspaper was moved to Berlin.
+On 1 November 1931 the newspaper was moved to Berlin.
 During this period the newspaper was published daily (except for Mondays) and contained at least 8 pages.
 Apart from SAZ SAPD produced a number of a weekly newspapers, Die Fackel ('The Torch', later renamed Sozialistische Wochenzeitung, 'Socialist Weekly' and Kampfsignal, 'Signal of Struggle'), a theoretical magazine Klassenkampf ('Class Struggle') and the weekly Das Volksrecht ('The People's Right').

 Five-day ban

-On June 25, 1932, a five-day ban on SAZ was issued, for having 'insulted' the President of the Reich.
+On 25 June 1932 a five-day ban on SAZ was issued, for having 'insulted' the President of the Reich.